devsharma30/scriptassist/README.md

 - **Sandbox mode** — run generated scripts inside a temporary directory copy instead of the real filesystem
 - **Script library** — save and reuse previously generated scripts by task description
 - **Streaming output** — real-time stdout using `subprocess.Popen` instead of `run()`
-- **Local LLM support** — swap OpenAI for Ollama to run fully offline
+- **Local LLM support** — swap Gemini for Ollama to run fully offline
 - **Web interface** — wrap the CLI in a FastAPI + React frontend

 ---